Textualize/trogon/README.md

 </details>

 Trogon works with the popular Python libraries [Click](https://click.palletsprojects.com/) and [Typer](https://github.com/tiangolo/typer), and will support other libraries and languages in the future.
-Trogon is integrated into the Python library [yapx](https://github.com/fresh2dev/yapx), and can even be used in conjunction with plain ol' `sys.argv`.
+Trogon is integrated into the Python libraries [yapx](https://github.com/fresh2dev/yapx) and [myke](https://github.com/fresh2dev/myke), and can even be used in conjunction with plain ol' `sys.argv`.
 See the `examples/` directory for examples of each.

 ## How it works